patrickdk77/policyfilter/README.md

 - `GREYLIST_MATCHED_TTL_DAYS` (default `30`)
 - `DELAY_GREYLISTING` (default `true`) - Delays the greylisting rejection until the message body is processed.
 If false, the rejection will happen during the RcptTo stage, allows for greylisting to work with DMARC.
 - `GREYLIST_WHITELIST_COUNT` (default `0`) - If set to > 0, it will whitelist the IP based on the number of successful greylists till those greylist entries expire.
 This is not masked by the greylist mask, but all greylist matchs must be from this exact ip address.
+- `-report` - sends out DMARC reports for the previous day

 ## How to Run & Test